Server notification on telegram

 Telegram Bot

-Bots are simply Telegram accounts operated by software.
+Bots are nothing but telegram accounts that are operated by software.
 They can do almost everything that a user can do in the chat application.
-For more details, refer to this link
+For more details, refer to the official website.
+Here, we will be using this bot feature to send notifications from the server to the Telegram Messenger application.

-• Type ‘/newbot’ without quotes in the message field and hit enter
+- Type ‘/newbot’ without quotes in the message field and hit enter

-• Bot requires a unique username.
+- Bot requires a unique username.
 Type a username of your choice.
 If it is already taken, try a different one.

-• Next we need to get the chat ID.
+- Next, we need to get the chat ID.
 Search for the newly created bot in the search field and start a chat session.

-In the screenshot, the highlighted section has the chat id.
+In the screenshot, the highlighted section has the chat ID.

 Simple bash script to send notification via telegram bot